 Divum 30KE is the new 30,000 lumen LED projector, with IP54 protection degree

-At this point we have provided you with the basic information to decide what to buy.
+At this point we have given you the basic information to decide what to buy.
 Our references can be found on the home page.
 Happy holidays with Goboservice !!!!